 Earn some AirAsia Points for each Transaction

-The 1 BIG point per RM20 is credited on a per transaction basis.
-This means if you spend RM30 and then RM30 again in two different transactions, the two transactions would earn you 1pt each, and would not get added together (like a final statement) to earn you 3 points.
+The 1 BIG point per RM30 is credited on a per transaction basis.
+This means if you spend RM15 and then RM15 again in two different transactions, you would earn 0pts.
+The value of the transactions do not get added together (like a final statement) to earn you 1 point.

 How much is 1 BIG Point?
 It looks like it’s absolutely peanuts – so that’s a bit of a letdown… but you either earn some points, or no points.
 This doesn’t mean you replace an existing Credit Card with this though.
 See the next point if you’re not sure what I mean.

 You can top it up with a Credit Card

 This is a benefit assuming topping up with Credit Card does not incur a cash advance, and it does not, as at October 2020.